GSA/SmartPay-RFI/01_draft RFQ.md

 - [ ] Maximum of 2 code repositories with a short description about the project for each code repository
 - [ ] Staffing plan - **3 pages** maximum, including diagrams, 12-point font
 - [ ] Resumes and letters of intent from designated key personnel (if not currently employed by Contractor)
-- [ ] User research plan if not included in the code repository
+- [ ] User research plan
 - [ ] Conflict of Interest (form to sign)
 - [ ] FAR 52.204-24 Provision (checkbox on Google form)

 **Price:**
-Price responses must be submitted using the google form provided) and include the following materials:
+Price responses must be submitted using the google form [will be provided with the final RFQ] and include the following materials:
 - [ ] Price Quote (spreadsheet)

 **Interviews:**
 The government reserves the right to hold oral interviews.
 If the decision is made to hold interviews, Contractors will be notified and held in accordance with “Interviews” under **6.2 Instructions for Proposals** The oral interview does not require Contractors to submit any materials.

 Applies to all phases: **Only submit information explicitly requested in this RFQ.** Do not include assumptions, caveats, or exceptions in any part of your submission.
 Failing to follow these instructions may result in removal from consideration for the award.